Coffee-Developer/Draw-algorithm/README.md

 # Draw-algorithm

-An algorithm that draws "abstract art" using colored circles.
+An algorithm that draws "abstract art" using colored circles with random values.